 If you are a Maryland lawyer, you ought to read and understand this case.
 Alternatively, read this blog post.
 Or, just understand this: if you think there could be a legal malpractice claim against you, report it quickly.
 Do that and you will be okay.
 Otherwise, you are playing with fire.

-What was clear, in spite of the malpractice defendant lawyers’ denials, was that these lawyers were on clear notice of the possibility of a legal malpractice claim, and did not notify Minnesota Mutual of this fact until after they lost their appeal on the merits of the court’s ruling.
+What was clear, despite the malpractice defendant lawyers’ denials, was that these lawyers were on clear notice of the possibility of a legal malpractice claim, and did not notify Minnesota Mutual of this until after they lost their appeal on the merits of the court’s ruling.
 Personally, I have a hard time feeling sorry for lawyers who come into another jurisdiction to handle a case but don’t seem to know how to follow the law that applies to litigation, not just in Maryland but anywhere.
-The rules for answering a summary judgment motion – you have to counter affidavits with affidavits to show a dispute of fact – are pretty much the same everywhere.
+The rules for answering a summary judgment motion – you have to counter-affidavits with affidavits to show a dispute of fact – are the same everywhere.

-But, still, it seems to me that Minnesota Mutual should have had to show, regardless of the language in the contact for malpractice insurance, actual prejudice.
+But, still, Minnesota Mutual should have had to show, regardless of the language in the contact for malpractice insurance, actual prejudice.
 Md.
 Code Ann., Ins. § 19-110 provides that:

-An insurer may disclaim coverage on a liability insurance policy on the ground that the insured or a person claiming the benefits of the policy through the insured has breached the policy by failing to cooperate with the insurer or by not giving the insurer required notice only if the insurer establishes by a preponderance of the evidence that the lack of cooperation or notice has resulted in actual prejudice to the insurer.
+An insurer may disclaim coverage on a liability insurance policy because the insured or a person claiming the benefits of the policy through the insured has breached the policy by failing to cooperate with the insurer or by not giving the insurer required notice only if the insurer establishes by a preponderance of the evidence that the lack of cooperation or notice has resulted in actual prejudice to the insurer.

 Again, I’m not shedding tears for these lawyers.
-It seems pretty clear that they screwed this case up royally, in pretty much every way that you can.
-You always reap what you sow eventually.
+It seems clear they screwed this case up royally, in pretty much every way that you can.
+You always reap what you so, eventually.
 I think this law firm has gone out of business now.
 But insurance has a unique statutory scheme for a reason.
-I think it is important for people with insurance – even lawyers – to be able to rest safe knowing they have coverage that is not going to be pulled out from under them based on technicalities that really didn’t matter to the coverage.
+I think it is important for people with insurance – even lawyers – to rest safe knowing they have coverage that is not going to be pulled out from under them based on technicalities that really didn’t matter to the coverage.

-Anyway, the take home message for Maryland lawyers from this case is extremely clear: if you have notice of a potential legal malpractice case, even if you think you did nothing wrong, report it to your malpractice carrier.
+Anyway, the take-home message for Maryland lawyers from this case is clear: if you have notice of a potential legal malpractice case, even if you think you did nothing wrong, report it to your malpractice carrier.

 You can find Judge Bredar’s opinion in Minnesota Lawyers Mutual v.
 Baylor & Jackson here.